mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 We also added new customizable slots:

-- The `ActionBar` enables customizing the actions below the picker.
+- `ActionBar` lets you customize the actions below the picker.
 It replaces the props `clearable`, `showTodayButton`, `cancelText`, `okText`
-- The `PaperContent` enables adding custom elements in the Desktop view
+- `PaperContent` lets you add custom elements in the desktop view

 ### Integrated localization

 It’s not obvious at first glance, but pickers contain some textual information.
 The action buttons as well as the aria-labels for accessibility (a11y) support.

-We integrated a [new localization](https://mui.com/x/react-date-pickers/localization/#translation-keys) pipeline similar to the one used by the data grid.
-It enables importing translations directly into the main theme in a few lines.
+We integrated a [new localization](https://mui.com/x/react-date-pickers/localization/#translation-keys) pipeline similar to the one used by the Data Grid.
+It lets you import translations directly into the main theme in a few lines.
 And thanks to the amazing contributors, translations for 11 languages are already available.

 ```jsx
 import { createTheme, ThemeProvider } from '@mui/material/styles';